Own-Data-Privateer/hoardy-mail/README.md

 ## Notes on usage

+- When specifying account-related settings `--user` and `--pass*` options should be always specified last.

+  Internally, new account definition gets emitted when a new `--pass*` option finishes processing.

+  All server connection and authentication options except `--user` and `--pass*` get reused between successively defined accounts, unless overwritten with a new value before the next `--pass*` option.

 - Message search filters are connected by logical "AND"s so, e.g., `--from "github.com" --not-from "notifications@github.com"` will act on messages which have a `From:` header with `github.com` but without `notifications@github.com` as substrings.

 - `fetch` subcommand acts on `--unseen` messages by default.

 - `delete` subcommand acts on `--seen` messages by default.

-- Under `for-each`, after any command that produced errors (e.g. a `fetch` that failed to deliver at least one message because `--maildir` or `--mda` failed to do their job), any `delete` commands will be automatically skipped.
+- Under `for-each`, after any command that produced errors (e.g. a `fetch` that failed to deliver at least one message because `--maildir` or `--mda` failed to do their job), any successive `delete` commands will be automatically skipped.

   In theory, in the case of `--maildir` or `--mda` failing to deliver some messages `imaparms` need not do this as those messages will be left unmarked on the server, but in combination with the default `--careful` delivery option (which see) this behaviour could still be helpful in preventing data loss in the event where the target filesystem starts generating random IO errors (e.g. if you HDD/SSD just failed).

-  In general, this behaviour exists to prevent `delete` from accidentally deleting something important when folder hierarchy of an in-use IMAP server changes to be incompatible with in-use `imaparms` options (e.g., you are trying to `fetch` from a folder was recently renamed, but then `delete` from `--all-folders`).
+  In general, this behaviour exists to prevent `delete` from accidentally deleting something important when folder hierarchy on the IMAP server changes to be incompatible with in-use `imaparms` options.
+For instance, say you are trying to `fetch` from a folder that was recently renamed and then try to `delete` from `--all-folders`.
+The behaviour described above will prevent this from happening.

 ## Examples